What do I do if the Police Want to Take my DNA in an Omaha Sex Assault Case?

 Will a Negative DNA Match Stop the Investigation?

 No. In one case, an Omaha man who was falsely accused of sex assault was excited to learn police wanted to take his DNA because he believed it would prove his innocence.
 The man was willing to provide his DNA without a warrant.
 Unfortunately, even though the DNA excluded him, the case still went forward to trial.
 Ultimately the man won his jury trial, but the case was not immediately dismissed after the DNA results came back from the lab as he had hoped.

-DNA & Consent
+DNA & Consent in Omaha

 In many historical instances, a convicted rapist’s DNA was key evidence at trial.
 But in cases where consent was the real issue, DNA evidence cannot tell a jury whether the accuser consented.
 In those cases, DNA may be much less important than text messages, social media posts, witness statements, and video evidence.